Harlene Labrum | June 23, 2022 | Truck Accidents

 The GVWR is not the inherent weight of the vehicle but rather a rating system that includes everything a truck could carry and still operate safely.

 Consider Contacting a Large Truck Accident Attorney Today

 Even when a semi-truck is functional, and the driver is doing everything correctly, accidents still happen.
 How much do semi-trucks weigh?
 They can weigh over forty tons, depending on what they are carrying.
-Consider contacting an experienced truck accident attorney at Labrum Law at (615) 338-9500 for a consultation today.
+Consider contacting an experienced truck accident attorney at Labrum Law Firm Personal Injury Lawyers, at (615) 685-8546 for a free consultation today.